Settings that establish relationships between virtual machines. Can also be expressed as 'anti-affinity' rules.

 Provides a secure, visual representation of the visitor browser.
 Fundamentally the most secure option as it is impossible for agents to manipulate the visitor's browser, nor to control the visitor's pointing device.The agent can only watch and chat.

-The primary data type for the entire DOM.
+In Kubernetes/Openshift a Node is a worker machine; can be a virtual or a physical machine: Nodes run pods.
+OR (in the DOM): The primary data type for the entire DOM.
 A node can be an element node, an attribute node, a text node, or any other of the node types.
 (A node is the generic name for any type of object in the DOM hierarchy.)

 Or PIN code: The identifier that matches visitor with co-visitor and brings them together into a co-browsing session.
 This identifier typically has 4 digits and is given to the visitor by the agent.
 Typically, the agent gives the visitor the PIN code over the phone.
 The visitor then enters the code to start the co-browsing session.
 (Also: token, security number, pin)